 Football, Helmets, and Brain Injuries: Can I Sue?

-Just this past Sunday, Miami Dolphins quarterback Matt Moore took a vicious hit to the head during the second quarter of the team’s Wild Card loss to Pittsburgh when Steelers linebacker Bud Dupree’s helmet went right into Moore’s chin, leaving him dazed on the field for several minutes.
+Just this past Sunday, Florida Dolphins quarterback Matt Moore took a vicious hit to the head during the second quarter of the team’s Wild Card loss to Pittsburgh when Steelers linebacker Bud Dupree’s helmet went right into Moore’s chin, leaving him dazed on the field for several minutes.
 While Moore was eventually able to finish the game, the hit has since sparked a discussion regarding the league’s concussion protocols – and an even greater discussion about the safety of football and the effectiveness of safety equipment used to protect players against head injuries.

 Do Football Helmets Actually Cause Injuries?